-Educational practices inspired and supported by The study of the human mind, such as the processes of thought, memory, attention and perception are increasing in popularity.
+Educational practices inspired and supported by cognitive science are increasing in popularity.
 This can be seen in the worldwide increase in both academic (e.g. Roediger and Karpicke, 2018) and practice-oriented publications (e.g. Surma et al., 2019).
 Apropos these developments, we highlight two robust learning strategies which draw on a rich tradition of research and practical applications, namely retrieval practice and spaced practice.
 Both promote long term learning across many domains and populations, are relatively easy to use, and can be readily adopted by most teachers without extensive training (Dunlosky et al., 2013).
 Such learning strategies often fall under the umbrella term desirable difficulties, a term coined by Robert and Elisabeth Bjork.
-They are desirable because they boost the objective of instruction (i.e., long-term learning, The processes of applying learning to new situations) and are difficult because they pose challenges to the learner and slow down apparent learning in a way that the act of forgetting becomes the friend of future learning (e.g., Bjork et al., 2013).
+They are desirable because they boost the objective of instruction (i.e., long-term learning, transfer) and are difficult because they pose challenges to the learner and slow down apparent learning in a way that the act of forgetting becomes the friend of future learning (e.g., Bjork et al., 2013).
 Their origin can be traced back to early research on human remembering and forgetting (Marsh and Butler, 2013).

 Retention of knowledge and skills is enhanced when learners engage in retrieval practice (i.e., actively trying to remember what they’ve ‘learned’ by testing themselves or being tested by peers, parents, or teachers).
 Retrieval is a memory modifier making the retrieved material more accessible in the future due to the testing.
 Such retrieval has repeatedly been shown to be more beneficial than passive learning strategies such as re-reading.
 This is known as the testing effect.
 Teachers can exert substantial influence over students’ retrieval practice, influencing when and how much students practice inside and outside the classroom.
 While traditional forms of testing improve learning, this also goes for alternative forms of retrieval practice such as quizzes, end-of-chapter diagnostic questions, and whole-class response systems (e.g. clickers and erase boards).
 One might call this ‘no stakes’ testing.
 Teachers can model self-testing techniques to stimulate their students to consciously incorporate these techniques in their own study-repertoire.
 In that respect, Cornell-note taking and self-testing through flash cards both hold promise – when used properly – for better comprehension and memory in the long term.

 Shorter practice and study separated by a period of time typically improves retention compared to massed study in one long session.
-This is known as the The benefit to learning of including gaps between study and revision sessions.
+This is known as the spacing effect.
 An array of practical activities for implementing spaced practice in regular classroom practice are already present.
 Homework assignments targeting both old and new material, cumulative and/or weekly formative assessments, short review sessions, and implementation of a spiral curriculum all have an intrinsic spacing component under full teacher control.
 Also, merging retrieval and spacing creates optimal learning situations; retrieval practice followed by feedback is highly effective because this feedback serves as a spaced exposure.
 Students can apply spaced practice by designing a study schedule where they space their study sessions over time in a thoughtful way instead of cramming the night before an exam.

 Obvious or not?